Archive for February 5, 2010

 Like the boys team, the Berthoud girls basketball team did not make much headway against the highly ranked Lady Trojans.
 The Spartans were held to single digit scoring in each of the first three quarters.

 Anyone expecting a repeat of the game against Sterling came away disappointed this evening.
 If 85th ranked Berthoud could beat eighth ranked Sterling, there was certainly hope they could come out on top of number 14 Longmont.
 That hope did not last long as the Trojans wasted no time spoiling Berthoud’s Senior recognition night.
-Berthoud controlled the tip-off, but that turned out to be the high spot of the ...
+Berthoud controlled the tip-off, but that turned out to be the high spot of the game.
+In a preview of what the night would bring, Longmont quickly ...
 Full Story

 “Cow Dung Dust,” is Rick Padden’s latest play.
 Padden is the playwright for Berthoud’s newest theater venture, The Moon Theater Company, and will perform a staged reading of his new play at the Berthoud Foursquare Church this Evening.
 The play is about a group of hitchhikers who get a ride in the back of a cattle truck driving along Route 66.
 The reading is at 7 p.m., Friday, February 5.
 The admission charge is $5.